o2r-project/o2r-UI/README.md

 **Accessing the API directly**

 1. Click the "Log in" button in the UI
-1. Obtain the authentication token by
+1. Obtain the authentication token from the cookies
+1. Use it for requests outside of the UI, e.g. with curl [as described in the API docs](https://o2r.info/api/user/#client-authentication)